Atomic Gardening. Plants Created by Radiation

 News about sesame from Nagasaki in Atomic Energy Research

-It’s believed that atomic gardens began to develop particularly actively in the 1950s, when the USA President Dwight Eisenhower's program [4] was launched.
+It's believed that atomic gardens began to develop particularly actively in the 1950s, when the USA President Dwight Eisenhower's program “Atoms for Peace” [4] was launched.
 At the same time, it cannot be said that the main atomic states hold the lead in the number of varieties created by radiation.
 In the USSR and later in the republics after its collapse, 130 varieties were created.
 In the USA — 114.
+United Kingdom even with its famous Atomic Gardening Society created only 33 varieties.

 The silent leaders in radioactive breeding are China (816 varieties), Japan (457 varieties), and India (320 varieties).